w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 A Substrate-based chain exposes data such as the height of the chain, the number of connected peers to your node, CPU, memory usage of your machine, and more.
-To monitor this data, Prometheus is used to collect metrics and Grafana allows for displaying it on the dashboard.
+To monitor this data, Prometheus is used to collect metrics and Grafana allows for displaying them on the dashboard.

 ## Preparation